Logarithmic resolution via multi-weighted blow-ups: Multi-weighted blow-ups: Local aspects

 A multi-weighted blow-up on an affine space is usually carried out along the vanishing locus of a monomial ideal.
-It is a fantastack $\sF_{\Sigma,\beta}$, where $(\Sigma,\beta)$ is associated to the monomial ideal, and $\beta \colon \ZZ^\kappa \to N$ is in particular surjective, whose kernel has a general simple description.
-Before giving the definition, we fix the following conventions for this paper:
+It is a fantastack $\sF_{\Sigma,\beta}$, where $(\Sigma,\beta)$ is associated to the monomial ideal and $\beta \colon \ZZ^\kappa \to N$ is in particular surjective, with kernel having a general simple description.
+Before giving the definition, we fix the following conventions for this paper.